 There is new and exciting research emerging on how common genetic variants in a family of genes known as the “VDR genes” can influence bone health and the risk for osteoporosis.

 VDR Genes: a Summary

-Through binding with the VDR protein, vitamin D increases the uptake of calcium from the intestine into the blood stream, which can then be used to increase bone density.
+Vitamin D increases the uptake of calcium from the intestine into the blood stream, which the body then uses to mineralize and strengthen bone.